 Stay: Two Nights, Cygnet Bay Pearl FarmDaily :

 Join a local expert to discover the secrets of how the world’s finest pearls are produced at Cygnet Bay Pearl Farm.

 Start your day with breakfast overlooking Cygnet Bay before enjoying a Signature Experience.
 After lunch, take to the water on a Sea Safari and cruise the ancient landscapes of the Buccaneer Archipelago.
 Watch the sunset on Shell Island before dinner back at Cygnet Bay this evening.Daily :

 Farewell the Cygnet Bay Pearl Farm and visit the Ardyaloon Trochus Hatchery & Aquaculture Centre at One Arm Point.
 The Bardi Jawi retain a strong connection to their rich culture and saltwater traditions, and you'll learn about the hunting and gathering methods that have been passed down by their ancestors over the years.
 Gain a fascinating insight into the Aboriginal Dreamtime before continuing to Beagle Bay, a small Indigenous community that was founded in 1890 by French Trappist monks.
 Visit the Beagle Bay Church and view its decorative altar.
 An abundance of mother of pearl shells from local waters have been laid into the plaster, giving it a unique finish.
-This afternoon Return to Broome and transfer to Airport.Daily :
+This afternoon return to Broome and transfer to the airport for onward flight.Daily :

 From the Australian Outback and Europe’s waterways to the icescapes of Antarctica and far beyond, we won’t just take you there, we’ll immerse you in the wonders of each and every place you visit